multiformats/multiformats/contributing.md

 If anyone has any issues understanding the English documentation, please let us know!
 If you would like to do so privately, please email [@RichardLitt](richardlitt@ipfs.io).
 We are very sensitive to language issues, and do not want to turn anyone away from hacking because of their language.

+### Email List

+We do not have an email listserv; all of our conversation is in GitHub.
+If you would like one, please post in [this issue](https://github.com/multiformats/multiformats/issues/9).

 ### Helping in other ways

 Protocol Labs occasionally is able to hire developers for part time or full time positions, to work on Multiformats.
 If you are interested, check out [the job listings](http://ipn.io/join/#pm).
 If you'd like to help in other ways, [email @jbenet directly](mailto:juan@ipfs.io?subject=Contributing to Multiformats).